Kuly14/tx-from-scratch/README.md

 Credit goes to [synlestidae](https://github.com/synlestidae) creator of [ethereum-tx-sign](https://github.com/synlestidae/ethereum-tx-sign).
 His crate helped me to understand how are ethereum transactions encoded and signed.

 This crate is just simpler implementation of [ethereum-tx-sign](https://github.com/synlestidae/ethereum-tx-sign).
+And it only supports Legacy Transactions.

 ## Disclaimer